German mark (1871): History

-Despite the Vereinsthaler being a silver standard currency, it remained unlimited legal tender for 3 gold marks until it was demonetized in 1908.
+Despite the Vereinsthaler being a silver standard currency, German one-thaler pieces remained unlimited legal tender for 3 gold marks until 30 September 1907.
+They ceased to be legal tender on 1 October 1907, but Reich and state treasuries continued to accept or exchange them at three marks until 30 September 1908.
 The South German gulden of 4/7 Vereinsthaler was converted to 1 5/7 or 1.71 gold marks.
 The gold-based Bremen thaler was converted directly to the mark at a rate of 1 Thaler gold = 3 9/28 or 3.32 marks.
 The Hamburg mark courant or currency was converted at 1 mark = 1.2 Imperial marks, and the Hamburg mark banco of the Bank of Hamburg was converted at 1 mark banco = 1.5 Imperial marks.